arup-group/genet/README.md

 ## Installation

+To install genet
-To install genet, we recommend using the [mamba](https://mamba.readthedocs.io/en/latest/index.html) package manager:
+ (indexed online as cml-genet), we recommend using the [mamba](https://mamba.readthedocs.io/en/latest/index.html) package manager:

 ### As a user
 <!--- --8<-- [start:docs-install-user] -->